 My passion for languages and literature took me on a course of studies to some of the best colleges in the world.
 At each college, it would be the Poet in Residence that I would seek out.
 At Williams College, Lawrence Raab and Richard Wilbur taught me to unleash the mystery in poetry; at Brown university, Michael Harper tuned my ear for the music in poetry; at Goddard College, Alfred Corn and Michael Klein honed my technique in poetry; and at Harvard University, the Nobel-prize winning poet, Seamus Heaney mentored me in the mercy in poetry.
 I was immensely fortunate to share countless hours and discussions with Seamus (sometimes over a PBR and Powers) not only on the topic of how to write good poetry, but on how to be a good poet.
 “It takes a good person to be a good poet,” Seamus often said to me.
 I knew that this “goodness” was what Seamus himself strived for; it was a positioning of himself in service to the world that I continue to try to emulate in my work – empathy, authenticity, and self-effacement.
 It is Seamus and the mentors who preceded him that walk with me in my recognitions.

 M.B.
-McLatchey holds her degree in Comparative Literature from Harvard University, a Masters in Teaching from Brown University, the M.F.A. in writing from Goddard College, and a B.A. from Williams College.
+McLatchey holds her graduate degree in Comparative Literature from Harvard University, a Masters in Teaching from Brown University, the M.F.A. in writing from Goddard College, and a B.A. from Williams College.
 She has over thirty years of teaching and has been recognized by her university as Distinguished Teacher of the Year and as Distinguished Scholar.
 She was awarded Harvard University's coveted Danforth Prize in Teaching as well as the Harvard/Radcliffe Prize for Literary Scholarship, and she received the Elmer Smith Award for Excellence in Teaching from Brown University.
 M.B. has authored numerous literary reviews, compiled several text books for Humanities courses, and has contributed to many books on teaching.
 She has received national and international literary awards including the May Swenson Poetry Award for her debut poetry collection The Lame God published by Utah State University Press and the FLP national Women’s Voices Competition award for her book, Advantages of Believing.
-Her recent awards include the American Poet Prize from the American Poetry Journal, the Editor’s Prize in Poetry from FOLIO literary journal, the Editor's Prize in Poetry from Spoon River Poetry Review , the Annie Finch Prize for Poetry, the Robert Frost Award in Poetry, the Penelope Niven Creative Nonfiction Award, the New South Writing Award from Georgia State University, the 46’er Prize from the Adirondack Review, and the Vachel Lindsay Poetry Award.
+Her book Beginner's Mind was Winner of the Penelope Niven Creative Nonfiction Award from Salem College.
+Poetry awards include the American Poet Prize from the American Poetry Journal, the Editor’s Prize in Poetry from FOLIO literary journal, the Editor's Prize in Poetry from Spoon River Poetry Review , the Annie Finch Prize for Poetry, the Robert Frost Award in Poetry, the Penelope Niven Creative Nonfiction Award, the New South Writing Award from Georgia State University, the 46’er Prize from the Adirondack Review, and the Vachel Lindsay Poetry Award.
 She has been featured in Verse Daily and by AWP as a “Writer in the Spotlight”.
-A tenured Professor of Classics at Embry-Riddle Aeronautical University, she also serves as Florida’s Poet Laureate for Volusia County and as Arts & Wellness Ambassador for the Atlantic Center for the Arts.
+A Professor of Classics at Embry-Riddle Aeronautical University, she also serves as Florida’s Poet Laureate for Volusia County, as Chancellor for Florida State Poets Association, and as Arts & Wellness Ambassador for the Atlantic Center for the Arts.